jonathanjf/jonathanjf/README.md

 ###

-<p align="left">My name is Jonathan and I'm a full stack developer and Fluig consultant, from Duque de caxias - RJ</p>
+<p align="left">My name is Jonathan and I'm a full stack developer and Fluig consultant, from Duque de caxias - RJ - Brazil</p>

 ###